neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 considerations.
 1) It makes sense to ping new set to ensure it we are migrating to live node(s) before step 3.
-2) If e.g. accidentally wrong new sk set has been specified, before CAS in step `6` is completed we can rollback to the old conf with one more CAS.
+2) If e.g. accidentally wrong new sk set has been specified, before CAS in step `6` is completed it is safe to rollback to the old conf with one more CAS.
 3) On step 4 timeline might be already created on members of the new set for various reasons; the simplest is the procedure restart.
 There are more complicated scenarious like mentioned in step 5.
 Deleting and re-doing `pull_timeline` is generally unsafe without involving